-In 2008, a study was published titled In this investigation, 20 people with mild to moderate asthma were given 3 grams of dried seed kernels of Moringa oleifera, twice per day (6 grams total) with water for 3 weeks.
-At the end of the study, moringa appeared to significantly improve asthma symptoms.
+In 2008, a study was published titled In this investigation, 20 people with mild to moderate asthma were given 3 grams of dried seed kernels of Moringa, twice per day (6 grams total) with water for 3 weeks.
+The seed kernels appeared to improve asthma symptoms.

 Moringa And Cancer